tldr-pages/tldr/pages/common/docker-stats.md

 # docker stats

-> Display a live stream of containers resource usage statistics.
+> Display a live stream of resource usage statistics for containers.
 > More information: <https://docs.docker.com/engine/reference/commandline/stats/>.

-- Display live stream of all running containers statistics:
+- Display a live stream for the statistics of all running containers:

 `docker stats`

-- Display live stream statistics of a space-separated list of containers:
+- Display a live stream of statistics for a space-separated list of containers:

 `docker stats {{container_name}}`

-- Change columns format to display containers cpu usage percentage:
+- Change the columns format to display container's cpu usage percentage:

 `docker stats --format "{{.Name}}:\t{{.CPUPerc}}"`

-- Display all containers (running and stopped):
+- Display statistics for all containers (both running and stopped):

 `docker stats --all`